Pattern coin

-A pattern coin is a coin which has not been approved for release, but produced to evaluate a proposed coin design.
+A pattern coin is a coin which has not been approved for release but is produced to evaluate a proposed coin design.
 They are often off-metal strike (using metals of lower value to test out the dies), to proof standard or piedforts.
 Many coin collectors collect and study pattern coins because of their historical importance.
 Many of the world's most valuable coins are pattern coins; nearly 25 of the pieces listed in 100 Greatest US Coins are pattern coins.

 English patterns

 The first English coin that can be identified with certainty is a groat, originally worth fourpence.
 This piece, an example of which was illustrated and sold in the Dodsley Cuff sale of the mid-19th century, had crowns in place of the usual three pellets in each quarter of the reverse.

 Patterns are particularly identifiable and exist in larger numbers from the reign of Elizabeth I onwards.
 The experimental base metal issues of all coinage prior to the mid-18th century have been well preserved.

 Boulton's mint in Soho produced large quantities of patterns, which were supplemented by Taylor some fifty or so years later from the same dies.